 There’s very little dishy gossip on her co-stars here—she seems to have real affection for them but is also open about her hard-won savvy about what to share with the public.
 What she does share with the public is a love for the families, locations, and stories she’s been privileged to inhabit as an actor, and she brings that nostalgia and affection to her writing and narration.
 Recommended for any other fans of the shows and her work, and get the audiobook if you’re missing Lorelai Gilmore or Sarah Braverman.
 One note: Listening at 1.2x speed actually sounded more natural to me because I'm used to her talking so fast on Gilmore Girls.
 More info →

 I can never resist a book about a dog, and this one promised to be quirky, sweet, and heartbreaking.
 It was all of those things, but I was conflicted while reading about whether it was the right book for me, mostly due to elements of magical realism throughout.
-I stayed with it, though, and ultimately it all came together to touch on love, loneliness, grief, and the beautiful companionship and memories we build with our pets during their short lives.
+Ted's devotion to his beloved dog is touching and pet lovers especially will feel his fear and loneliness at the prospect of losing Lily to the "octopus" invading her brain.
+Ultimately it all came together to touch on love, loneliness, grief, and the beautiful companionship and memories we build with our pets during their short lives.
 More info →

 Somehow I got through high school without reading this book.
 I can't recall why, because it was definitely taught at my school.
 I'm guessing I either had a rogue teacher or an odd combination of classes that that enabled me to miss this one.
 Whatever it was, this was starting to feel like the most glaring gap in my reading, and I have to admit I knew very little of the story.
 I ended up listening to the audio book on a long drive.
-Audio books are hit and miss for me; I don't have a lot of opportunity to listen at home, and they need to be just the right thing when I'm driving.
-Humorous essays seem best for me, or I miss parts of the story when the drive gets stressful.
-So while there were parts of the story that didn't stick, I did actually enjoy this.
 Listening to the refined narrator read the lyrical language was a pleasure, and it's good to finally know the story of the rise and fall of Jay Gatsby.
 More info →

 Jane Eyre.
 It’s fantastic and I’m surprised how readable it is.
 Maybe I’m just getting more used to the writing from this time period, but I usually find I really have to focus and sometimes read sentences over again to grasp the meaning.
 I’ve had to do that very few times with Jane Eyre.
 I wish I’d read it sooner, but it will be another one checked off my reading bucket list!